May 8, 2017

 Toyota is a major sponsor of NBC’s The Voice, and knows it needs to entertain this fickle television audience throughout the time block which includes the commercials.
 Its product placement inside the show tries to not feel forced (music videos, etc.), but this year broke the mold by putting that kind of content during the commercial time.
 By featuring the talent from the show (and not pushing product) people sometimes aren’t even aware that it’s a commercial, and if they are, they tend to not care as much.

-Local TV: Walter E Smithe Furniture + Design
+Branded Entertainment on Local TV: Walter E Smithe Furniture + Design

 This example is in the vein of an HGTV makeover show, and utilizes real people sharing their experience with the Walter E Smithe Furniture + Design company in Chicago.
 This branded entertainment as a commercial has the added bonus of calling attention to the fact that it’s local, with graphics showing Lincoln Park, a northern Chicago neighborhood.